 Use Your iPad Dock icons to Start Multitasking

-In order to use this feature, your iPad has to be enabled to use multitasking.
+To use this feature, your iPad has to be enabled to use multitasking.

 To turn Multitasking features on or off on your iPad, go to Settings > General > Multitasking, then do the following